Benefits of Nettle and how to grow and wild harvest it

 Drying and Processing Nettles for Herbal Tea

 Dried Nettles store great and make fabulous, nutritious herbal tea.
 On a small scale they can be hung in the shade in bunches.
 On our farm we pile them on drying racks, blowing warm air through them.
 After 12 hours we flip the herbs and they are usually dry in 24 hours.
-When dry the leaves will shatter - it is okay if the stems are still pliable because once the leaves are dry we rub them over a screen and discard the stems.
-The stems make a great fertilizing mulch.
+When dry the leaves will shatter - it is okay if the stems are still pliable because once the leaves are dry we rub them over a screen and use the stems as a great fertilizing mulch.

 Dried stinging nettle (Urtica dioica) leaves, ideal for herbal teas, natural remedies, and culinary uses.
 Showcasing the versatility and health benefits of this powerful herb, perfect for wellness enthusiasts and herbal medicine practitioners